Chaim HaKohen: Early life

 His father was Rabbi Abraham HaKohen, who belonged to a famous family of Kohanim, descendants of Yosef HaCohen from Spain.

-As a child, while his classmates spent their free time playing, Chaim went to the synagogue to study Torah, and to learn how to serve G-d.
+As a child, while his classmates spent their free time playing, Chaim went to the synagogue to study Torah, and to learn how to serve God.
 As a teenager, on Shabbat, he would climb into the pulpit and give sermons on the Torah portion (the parashah), on the laws related to Jewish festivities, and give on Musar (Jewish ethics).